-In term of welfare effects, the biggest absolute decline in welfare was experienced by high income households in the rest-of-the Philippines and followed by high income households in NCR.
-However, in terms of relative decline in welfare, low income households in the prime urban area of National Capital Region experienced the biggest decline in welfare followed by the high income households in the rest-of-the-Philippines.
+Figure 9 Our inclusion of utility functions into the model specification enables us to say something about the welfare effects of a shock in remittances.
+The biggest absolute decline in welfare is experienced by high income households in the ROP region, followed by high income households in the NCR (Figure 10).
+However, in terms of relative decline in welfare, NCR low income households experience the biggest decline, followed by the high income households in the rest-of-the-Philippines (Figure 11).
 This demonstrates the inequitable impact of lower OFW remittances brought about by the current global recession.
-(See Fig. 10 & Fig. 11 below )